 This online exhibition explores the art collection of King Charles I of England, Scotland and Ireland (1600-1649) and the private gallery that he created to display it at the Palace of Whitehall in London.
 Charles was an enthusiastic collector and he bought works by Renaissance greats such as Titian, Raphäel and Rembrandt.
 When Charles was executed in 1649, the collection was broken up and the pieces are now found in museums and private galleries throughout the world.
 Whitehall Palace itself burned to the ground in 1698.

 Surface Impression designed and built the History of Place website – a National Lottery Heritage Fund supported project that explores the connection between disability and architecture throughout British history.
-As part of the website, we created a “story viewer” to deliver online exhibits that focus on particular themes.
+As part of the website, we created a ‘story viewer’ to deliver online exhibits that focus on particular themes.

 Each story enters a full screen view when scrolled into, removing all distractions and allowing the site visitor to concentrate on the content of the exhibit.
 Interaction with the exhibition is triggered by further scrolling – as the screen is scrolled, different images, panels, quotes and other elements are brought into view in a clear sequence.
 Audio is used for soundscapes or to provide a narrative enhancement.

 We have been working with Outside In since 2009 and taken their site through several iterations.
 Outside In is a charity that “provides a platform for artists who face significant barriers to the art world due to health, disability, social circumstance or isolation.”
-As well as giving artists spaces to make their own (2D) online gallery spaces, we recently introduced a fully 3D virtual gallery – now “hung” with an inaugural group exhibition.
+As well as giving artists spaces to make their own (2D) online gallery spaces, we recently introduced a fully 3D virtual gallery – now ‘hung’ with an inaugural group exhibition.

-Surface Impression designed and developed a multi-platform digital exhibit system for the Wellcome Collection’s A Museum of Modern Nature exhibition.
-On a fortnightly promotional schedule, members of the public were invited to share photos relating to a given “nature” theme (e.g. “wild”, “dead”, “green”) via hashtags on social media (twitter, instagram and facebook) as well as a web-based form.
-Following moderation and curatorial selection through a custom control panel, submissions were then displayed in an online exhibition.
-At the same time, the same images were shown at the Wellcome Collection’s gallery in London via a large back-projected screen that was integrated into the gallery display.
+Surface Impression designed and developed Sharing Nature, a digital resource for the Wellcome Collection’s A Museum of Modern Nature exhibition.
+Members of the public were invited to share photos relating to a given theme, e.g. ‘wild’, ‘dead’, ‘green’, via hashtags on social media, or via an online submission process.
+Following moderation and curatorial selection through a custom control panel, a collection of submissions were then made available online and in gallery on a large back-projected screen that was integrated into the gallery display.
 Visitors were encouraged to explore the collection and answer questions to indicate the images that resonated with them.